twhite96/TWBlog/src/pages/bugfix-spelunking-in-code.md

 ---
 title: "Bugfix: Spelunking in Someone Else's Code"
 author: Tiffany White
-spoiler: Getting to know other people's code can be fun exercise.
+spoiler: Getting to know other people's code can be a fun exercise.
 But what if it is buggy?
 date: 2019-01-04
 ---